romeomatteo/BloodParametersMonitoring/README.md

 2. Web scraper to download the latest blood exam (configurable through the `config.json` file)

-Before running the application, create a `config.json` with the following fields and place in in the home directory:
+Before running the application, create a `config.json` with the following fields and place it in the home directory:

 ```json
 {